Skip to main content

 GitLab Component

-The Plumber GitLab Component lets you add compliance scanning directly to your GitLab CI/CD pipelines with a single line of configuration.
+The Plumber GitLab Component lets you add compliance scanning directly to your GitLab CI/CD pipelines.
+It checks for security and compliance issues like:

 View on GitLab